mikeizbicki/cmc-csci143/week_13/README.md

    <a href=http://pudgylogic.blogspot.com/2016/01/horizontal-vs-vertical-scaling.html><img src=horizontal-vs-vertical-scaling-vertical-and-horizontal-scaling-explained-diagram.png /></a>

+   Tradeoffs:

+   1. vertical scaling cheaper, but has an upper limit

+   1. horizontal scaling requires about 10x the resources as vertical scaling for the same performance

+        but there's no upper limit

 1. Stateless process
     1. Easy to scale to multiple machines: just change 1 line in the `docker-compose.yml`
     1. Applies to everything except postgres